olli0601/PANGEA.HIV.sim/README.md

 By default, one starting sequence is sampled at random from pre-specified starting sequences from 1970 (`startseq.mode="one"`, `index.starttime.mode="fix1970"`).
-The date of the starting sequence is chosen so that the estimated TMRCA of the simulated sequences under a root-to-tip divergence plot is consistent with current phylogenetic estimates of the origin of subtype C sequences in sub-Saharan Africa (Walker, Pybus, Rambaut, & Holmes, 2005).
+The date of the starting sequence is chosen so that the estimated TMRCA of the simulated sequences under a root-to-tip divergence plot is consistent with current phylogenetic estimates of the origin of subtype C sequences in sub-Saharan Africa (Walker PR, Pybus OG, Rambaut A, Holmes EC, Infect Gen Evol 2005).
+These parameters were not changed during the PANGEA simulations.

 The following figure shows part of a simulated phylogeny under default parameters: a single starting sequence evolves into four sub-clades.
 These four sub-clades correspond to four transmission chains after their introduction in the regional population.